 If your tools are dirty, clean them with a bristled brush and water, and allow them to dry.
 If you find any corroded spots, you should remove them using sandpaper to prevent further spread.
 When removing rust, always wear eye protection and gloves.

 Check all wooden handles for signs of splinters, cracks and other damage.
 If you find any, it is better to replace them than to try and patch them up.

-After cleaning and checking over all of your garden tools, you should finish them off with a spray of to form a protective layer.
-This multi-functional spray will make sure that your tools will be protected from rust, grime and the elements, so you are free to enjoy your garden without worrying about the tools in your shed!
+After cleaning and checking over all of your garden tools, you should finish them off with a spray of WD-40 Multi-Use Product to form a protective layer.
+This multi-functional spray will make sure that your tools are protected from rust, grime and the elements, so you are free to enjoy your garden without worrying about the tools in your shed!

 Plant Pot Storage Ideas

-Garden tools last as long as you properly store and maintain them through the seasons.
-Apply some of the great tips in this guide and your tools will last come rain or shine!
-For more great WD-40 uses in the garden explore more of our handy guides!
+Garden tools will last as long as you properly store and maintain them through the seasons.
+Follow some of the great tips in this guide, and your tools will last come rain or shine!
+For more great WD-40 uses in the garden, explore more of our handy guides!